isomorphic-software/smartclient-docs/classes/OperationBinding.md

 Alternatively, if the default re-selection behavior will not work but a customized SQL query would work, you can define that SQL operation as another operationBinding and use [OperationBinding.cacheSyncOperation](#attr-operationbindingcachesyncoperation) to declare that it should be used.
 Setting `cacheSyncOperation` implicitly sets `canCacheSync` to true.

-Note, setting this property to false inhibits cache synchronization for most DataSource types - it is not specific to SQL DataSources.
-However, it is not applicable to the built-in [Hibernate](../kb_topics/hibernateIntegration.md#kb-topic-integration-with-hibernate) and [JPA](../kb_topics/jpaIntegration.md#kb-topic-integration-with-jpa) DataSources.
-See the [cache sync overview](../kb_topics/cacheSynchronization.md#kb-topic-automatic-cache-synchronization) for further details.
+This property is only applicable to DataSources of type "sql".

 ### Groups

-- cacheSynchronization
+- customQuerying

 ### See Also